 The difficult key to co-parenting successfully is to focus only on the children.
 This means putting your own emotions toward your ex of anger, resentment, and hurt aside for the sake of focusing on your child’s future, well-being, and stability.
 After all, you are the adult here.
 Never vent to your child.
 Your feelings are important, but get them out somewhere else…a therapist, a friend, even exercise are great outlets for your emotions.
 Children should never be in the middle of the emotional battle between parents.
 Do not use them as a sounding board, or as messengers between the two of you.

-Communication is extremely important as co-parents.
+Communication is extremely important as co-parenting.
 Establishing a method that works for you and keeps it conflict-free may take some trial and error.
 Do you work better with phone, email, or text?
 The following tools will help you no matter which avenue you use:

 - Set a business like tone – approach with cordiality, respect and neutrality.
 Relax and talk slowly.

 - Make requests instead of statements or demands

 - Listen – this is a mature form of communication